Skip to main content

 Indigenous communities across the Himalayan region

-HCWN serves and collaborates with Indigenous people from across the Himalayan range and its diaspora.
-Our aim is to support cross regional and South–South Indigenous collaboration, so that communities can learn from one another and act together with stronger visibility and voice.
+Our aim is to strengthen cross-regional and South–South collaboration so communities can learn from one another and act with greater visibility and voice.

 Supported by